Conflict of Interest Policy

 Daman and its employees may be exposed to the following types of conflict of interest:

-(b) Daman acting as an adviser to a Client operating in the same market as Daman.
+b).
+Daman acting as an adviser to a Client operating in the same market as Daman.

 4.2.
 Client / Client Conflict – where the interests of one Client conflict with the interests of another Client, with the risk that one Client receives preferential treatment that could negatively impact another Client.
-Examples include:

 4.3.
-Employee / Daman Conflict – where the interests of an Employee conflict with the interests of Daman, with the Employee acting in their own best interest, and not in the best interests of Daman.
+Employee / Daman Conflict – where the interests of an employee conflict with the interests of Daman, with the Employee acting in their own best interest, and not in the best interests of Daman.
 Examples include:

 4.4.
-Employee / Daman Conflict – where the interest of an employee conflict with the interests of the Client, with the employee acting in their own best interest, and not in the best interests of the Client.
+Employee / Daman Conflict – where the interest of an employee conflicts with the interests of the Client, with the employee acting in their own best interest, and not in the best interests of the Client.
 Examples include:

-(a) advising the Client to invest in a company in which the employee has a shareholding;
+a). advising the Client to invest in a company in which the employee has a shareholding;

-(b) recommending a company to provide service to a Client in which the employee has a shareholding
+b). recommending a company to provide service to a Client in which the employee has a shareholding

-(a) the interests of Daman Securities being different to those of Daman Investments;
+a). the interests of Daman Securities being different to those of Daman Investments;

 5. ROLES AND RESPONSIBILITIES